jonathan-durbin/G.U.I.D.E/docs/_docs/usage/02_configuration_and_input_handling.md

 G.U.I.D.E provides a lot of functionality and for many projects only a limited subset is actually needed.
 If you just want a quick introduction on how to use it check out the [quick start tutorial]({{site.baseurl}}/quick-start).

 ## Actions
-Actions are the main way in which your game code will interact with G.U.I.D.E.
-In contrast to Godot's built-in input actions, G.U.I.D.E actions are resources of type `GUIDEAction` which you create as files in your project.
+Actions are the main way in which our game code will interact with G.U.I.D.E.
+In contrast to Godot's built-in input actions, G.U.I.D.E actions are resources of type `GUIDEAction` which we create as files in our project.
 To create an action, simply right-click in Godot's file system explorer and then create a new resource:

 {% include video.html path="assets/img/manual/manual_create_action.mp4" %}

 Actions have quite a few properties which control how they work.
-You can edit the action's properties by double-clicking them, then you can edit their properties in the inspector.
+We can edit the action's properties by double-clicking them, then we can edit their properties in the inspector.

 | Property                       | Description                                                                                                                                                                        |
 |--------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|